cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (Note that, for this equality to hold, it is necessary to scale any addition of a constant in the circuit by `1/SHARES`.)
 However, this is not the case if `C` contains multiplication gates with two non-constant inputs.
-Thus our goal is to transform these multiplication gates into computations on secret shared data that each Aggregator can perform locally.
+Thus the goal is to transform these multiplication gates into computations on secret shared data that each Aggregator can perform locally.